camchardukian/camchardukian-Daily-Coding-Journal/July 2019/2019-07-06-DailyCoding.md

 20:24 -- During my next coding session, I'll take notes on part IX of Colt's course.
 ___
+21:39 -- I'm back.
+Let's take some more notes.

+21:48 -- This part talked about *vendor.js*.
+From my limited understanding, it looks like the point of having a *vendor.js* file is to store files that rarely change such as JavaScript libraries and other less frequently updated dependencies such as BootStrap.

+We can then cache *vendor.js* while still updating our *main.js* with some frequency.

+21:53 -- I'm feeling a bit burnt out on coding everything alone.
+I'm still keeping with it to some extent, but I'm definitely hoping to join a team and work on some real projects soon.

+21:55 -- My family just got home from dinner so I'll probably hang out with them a bit before my brother goes back to Milwaukee.

+With that being said, I'll try to finish the rest of this Webpack course tonight.

+___
 **Total time spent coding today**:

 **Total time spent coding thus far in July 2019**: